Potsdam, Germany

 We asked expats in Potsdam what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Potsdam, should be aware that they will need a residence permit if they are not from an EU country.
 They should also know that the cost of living in Potsdam is relatively high compared to other German cities, but it is still lower than in many other Western European cities.
 Healthcare in Germany is of a high standard, but expats should ensure they have adequate health insurance coverage.
 It's important to note that Germany has a mandatory health insurance policy, so expats will need to either get coverage through a German provider or prove that their foreign health insurance is equivalent.
 Expats should also be aware that while many Germans speak English, especially in larger cities, it is beneficial to learn German to help with day-to-day life and integration into the community.
 Potsdam is known for its rich history and beautiful architecture, including Sanssouci Palace, and is located near Berlin, providing easy access to the amenities of a major city.
 Germany has a high tax rate, so expats should be prepared for this and may want to consult with a tax professional to understand the implications.
 The public transportation system in Potsdam is efficient and reliable, and it is well-connected to other parts of Germany and Europe, making travel easy.
 Germany has a temperate seasonal climate, so expats from warmer countries might need some time to adjust to the colder winter months.
-Finally, it's important to understand that Germany has strict rules and regulations, and Germans are generally very respectful of these, so expats should be prepared to follow them closely," wrote one member in Potsdam.
+Finally, it's important to understand that Germany has strict rules and regulations, and Germans are generally very respectful of these, so expats should be prepared to follow them closely," explained one expat living in Potsdam, Germany.

 What do expats in Potsdam appreciate most about the local culture?

 "Expats in Potsdam often appreciate the city's rich history and architecture, with landmarks such as the Sanssouci Palace offering a glimpse into the past.
 They also value the local culture's emphasis on work-life balance, with ample opportunities for outdoor activities and leisure.
 The city's vibrant arts scene, including numerous galleries, theaters, and music venues, is another aspect that expats enjoy.
 Many expats also appreciate the local culinary scene, which offers a mix of traditional German fare and international cuisine.
 The locals' environmental consciousness and the city's extensive public transportation network are also highly appreciated.
-Lastly, expats often mention the welcoming and friendly nature of the Potsdam locals, making it easier for them to integrate and feel at home," wrote a member in Potsdam.
+Lastly, expats often mention the welcoming and friendly nature of the Potsdam locals, making it easier for them to integrate and feel at home," said one expat in Potsdam.

 What do expats find most challenging?

 "Expats in Potsdam often find the language barrier to be the most challenging aspect of the local culture.
 Despite English being widely spoken in many parts of Germany, there are still many locals in Potsdam who only speak German, making everyday tasks like shopping or using public transport difficult for those who do not speak the language.
 Another challenge expats often face is adapting to the German lifestyle and social norms.
 Germans are known for their punctuality, efficiency, and directness, which can come off as cold or unfriendly to those from more laid-back cultures.
 The bureaucratic process in Germany can also be a challenge for expats.
 From registering an address to opening a bank account, the amount of paperwork and strict adherence to procedures can be overwhelming.
 Additionally, the German culture of privacy and personal space can be difficult for expats to navigate.
 Germans tend to keep their private lives separate from their work lives, and it can take time to form close relationships.
 Lastly, the weather in Potsdam can be a challenge for some expats, particularly those from warmer climates.
-The winters can be cold and long, and the lack of sunlight can be difficult to adjust to," said one expat who made the move to Potsdam.
+The winters can be cold and long, and the lack of sunlight can be difficult to adjust to," wrote one member in Potsdam.

 Is there a lot of crime in Potsdam?